What powers does the Governor-General have?

 Description

-The end of a T-shaped table is shown with a number of people in suits sitting around it.
-There is a raised platform with a man sitting in a large wooden chair speaking into a microphone.
-A woman is sitting in a high backed chair to the left of the man speaking.
-Three people stand behind the chairs under a wood and metal representation of the Australian coat of arms.
+The Governor-General gives a speech in the Senate at the opening of a new Parliament.
+There is a raised platform where the Governor-General sits in a large wooden chair speaking into a microphone.
+The President of the Senate is sitting in a high backed chair to the left of the Governor-General.
+Three people stand behind the chairs under a wood and metal representation of the Australian coat-of-arms.
+Senators and other dignitaries sit around the end of a T-shaped table and in rows around the room.